AvaDunphy/Dunphy-Python-Portfolio/Basic-Streamlit-App/Tity Up Project/README.md

-import matplotlib.image as mpimg
 ### Tidy the 'Untidy' Data with Me! 🧹

 ## Tyding Up the Olympic Gold Medalists of 2008! 🏆
 # In this project, I looked into a data set inlucding the athletes in the 2008 Olympics.
 However, the orginal data, was quite unkept.
 There were various collumns with different information.
 It was a struggle to try and read what the data was trying to show the audience.
 Therefore, through a variety of techniques, I decided to approach the data and tidy it up.
-Through using arguments such as ".melt()", ".str.strip()", ".astype", and ".str.split()", as well as including some graphs to better display the data, I was able to tidy up the formatting.
+Through using arguments such as ".melt()", ".str.replace()", ".drop", and ".str.split()", as well as including some graphs to better display the data, I was able to tidy up the formatting.
 This way, the readers (of the data), could gain a better wholeistic understanding of what the data was trying to protray.

 ## My Goal 🏅
 # Reorgnize the data provided, so that it is overall more pleasing to the audience.